ryesenkerr/Emotional-Petri-Dish/README.md

 # Emotional Petri Dish
 > Observe.
 Record.
 Reflect.

-Emotional Petri Dish is a lightweight HTML application designed to help users observe, record, and reflect on their emotions.
+Emotional Petri Dish is a project designed to help users observe, record, and reflect on their emotions.
 The project encourages emotional awareness through simple daily observations.
 By recording thoughts and emotions over time, users can better recognize emotional patterns, understand their responses, and reflect on personal growth.

 ### Features